Modern Literature of South Asia

 Zoom Best Practices:

-Due to COVID-19, this quarter will be taught exclusively online using Zoom.
+Due to COVID-19, this quarter will be taught largely remotely using Zoom.
 There are links to the Zoom meetings for this class on the Zoom portion on Canvas (see Zoom on the menu on the lefthand portion of your screen).
 Office hours will also be conducted during Zoom.

 Some tips about Zoom best practices: